nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 NOTE: some of the *S.cerevisiae* isolates were low coverage (DP filtering was not applied); these strains are listed in *scerlowcoveragestrains.txt* and genomic data stored in *scerlowcoveragestrains* files.

-Along with the gVCFs/BCFs files we provide the table *perstraingenotypedpos.txt* that contains the number of positions genotyped for each strain.

 ## :wrench: HOWTO

 Before subsetting, index the VCF with